TileDB-Inc/TileDB/format_spec/group_file_hierarchy.md

 File `__tiledb_group.tdb` is empty and it is merely used to indicate that `my_group` is a TileDB group.

-Inside the array folder, you can find the following:
+Inside the group folder, you can find the following:

 * [Group details](./group.md) folder `__group`.
 * [Group metadata](./metadata.md) folder `__meta`.